The Hidden Complexity of Gummy Vitamin Manufacturing

 I wish it were that simple.

-After years of working through failed gummy launches, reformulations, and production disasters, I can tell you that gummy manufacturing represents one of the most technically demanding challenges in the supplement industry.
-Most brands only discover this after they've already committed to the format-when they're staring down production delays, unexpected costs, and formulas that simply won't work.
+After years of working through failed gummy launches, reformulations, and production disasters, I can tell you that gummy manufacturing is one of the hardest things you can do in the supplement industry.
+Most brands only discover this after they've already committed to the format—when they're facing production delays, unexpected costs, and formulas that won't work.

 The Moisture War Nobody Tells You About

-Here's the fundamental problem with gummy vitamins: the delivery system is actively fighting against your ingredients from the moment you start manufacturing.
+Here's the fundamental problem with gummy vitamins: the delivery system actively fights your ingredients from the moment manufacturing starts.

-A gummy matrix-whether it's pectin or gelatin-needs to contain somewhere between 10-20% moisture.
+A gummy matrix—whether pectin or gelatin—needs 10–20% moisture.
 That's not negotiable.
-It's what gives gummies that texture everyone loves.
-But here's the catch: most of the active ingredients you actually want to put in there-B vitamins, vitamin C, certain minerals-are hygroscopic.
-They're moisture magnets.
-They'll aggressively pull water from the surrounding matrix.
+It gives gummies that texture everyone loves.
+But most active ingredients—B vitamins, vitamin C, certain minerals—are hygroscopic.
+They pull water from the surrounding matrix.

-So what really happens during production?
-The second your actives make contact with the gummy base during mixing, you've started a countdown.
-Water-soluble vitamins immediately begin migrating through the matrix.
-Some drift toward the surface where they'll oxidize faster.
-Others cluster in the center where they might crystallize out completely.
+So what really happens?
+The second your actives contact the gummy base, you've started a countdown.
+Water-soluble vitamins immediately migrate through the matrix.
+Some drift to the surface and oxidize faster.
+Others cluster in the center and crystallize.

 This isn't theoretical.
 Pull a bottle of gummies off the shelf after a year and send them for testing.
-We routinely see 20-40% degradation in heat-sensitive actives, even when they've been stored properly.
-This isn't a quality control failure-it's chemistry doing what chemistry does when you put moisture-sensitive ingredients into a high-moisture delivery system.
+We routinely see 20–40% degradation in heat-sensitive actives, even with proper storage.
+That's not a quality control failure—it's chemistry doing what chemistry does when you put moisture-sensitive ingredients into a high-moisture delivery system.

 Pectin vs. Gelatin: More Than Just a Label Claim